muhammadn/muhammadn.github.io/_posts/2021-01-21-annoying-phishers.md

 ![Python DoS]({{ site.url }}/assets/images/python dos.png){:class="img-responsive"}

-But i ran two scripts, one with small payloads (to increase autoincrement faster) and a bigger payload (about 1.5MB per database row)
+For the two scripts, one with small payloads (to increase autoincrement faster) and a bigger payload (about 1.5MB per database row)

+The reason why i chose to attack using two different payloads is to use up the adversary's resources a lot faster (table size limit or table id limit, or the database connection has been used up)

 After running it for about half-and-hour, the perpretor finally took it's website down.